Draeger GM-44 Optische Gasmaske

 There are two different containers the mask was stored in, a green Draeger container and a wooden one.
 With every optical mask issued there were a set of four eye piece adapters for use with various equipment.
 The optical was primarily used by the Kriegsmarine and in U-boats but apparently adopted by the German Army late in the war.

-It is unknown how many of these masks were made, they are somewhat scarce these days but most surviving examples that surface from time to time are usually in very good condition, though the rubber hose is often found deteriorated.
+There were only a small hand full or these masks made, they are somewhat scarce these days but most surviving examples that surface from time to time are usually in very good condition, though the rubber hose is often found deteriorated.
 It should also be noted that there exist several variants of this mask.